FriendlyIllusion/illusion.js/README.md

 bower install prefetch.js --save

-## Utilisation
+## Usage

-Add the following code
+Add the following code and that's all

 ```
 var prefetch = new Prefetch();